 Everglades National Park is one of the most important habitats for crocodiles in Florida.
 With its vast wetlands and diverse ecosystem, the park provides an ideal environment for these reptiles to thrive.

 The interactive map allows you to explore different areas within the park where crocodiles can be found.
-From the freshwater marshes to the mangrove swamps, you can learn about the specific habitats that support crocodile populations.
+From the freshwater marshes to the mangrove swamps, there are many habitats that support crocodile populations.

 Florida Keys